yingrui/a-guide-to-ai-assisted-software-engineering/docs_en/README.md

 In this guide, we will focus on the first two points.
 And we will discuss the practices, and it may help us to foresee the future.

-### Problems in the current SDLC
+### 2.2 Time wasted in current SDLC
 Based on our observation of the current state of the industry, we have found five key areas of waste in the delivery process.
 * Finding information - hard to get the right information immediately
 * Developer experience - need a copilot to help with the coding
 * Slow quality feedback loops - difficult to get the feedback in time
 * Cognitive overload / task switching - too many things to learn, and too many tasks to handle

-### AI assisted SDLC
+### 2.3 AI assisted SDLC and Framework
-In order to solve these problems, we need focus on the following aspects:
+In order to solve these problems, team can focus on the following aspects:
 * Tools
   * An agent to improve the developer experience, it can:
     * Search from the knowledge base and internet, and provide the right information immediately.